knnyczr/I-love-Hue/README.md

 ## MVP

-+"Gradient Matrix"
++ "Gradient Matrix"

-+Name input
++ Name input

-+Winning Logic
++ Winning Logic

-+Game initializer
++ Game initializer

-+Color scrambler
++ Color scrambler

 ## POST MVP

-+Algothim that creates user dictated "Gradient Matrix" ⋅⋅⋅User inputs number of rows and columns, and creates this board.
++ Algothim that creates user dictated "Gradient Matrix"

+⋅⋅⋅User inputs number of rows and columns, and creates this board.

-+Algothim that creates the Gradients for me
++ Algothim that creates the Gradients for me

 ⋅⋅⋅the user inputs 2 or 3 colors, the algothium creates the div's with that specific RGB/HEX codes.

-+Function that connects the Algothims
++ Function that connects the Algothims

 ## Wireframes